neboola/revel-frontend-test/README.md

 ![cat](https://i.postimg.cc/kXtSXKM2/119083418-106685401183203-7909642593758319217-n.jpg)

 You will receive an invitation to the design you have to code.

+**We strongly recommend using React.js / Next.js.**

 Using the play button on the header menu in figma you can check how the screen should look and using the inspect mode you'll be able to find about the implementation details (margins, font sizes, etc).
 On the figma's aside you can change to desktop,  mobile and components screens.